-Rehavior Management/Use of Restraints Subject Behavior Management/Use of Restraints COS will provide training to volunteers on behavior management related to general discipline Statement of Policy and the appropriate use of restrictive measures per the guidelines listed below.
+Subject Behavior Management/Use of Restraints Statement of Policy COS will provide training to volunteers on behavior management related to general discipline and the appropriate use of restrictive measures per the guidelines listed below.
 Purpose To provide and promote a safe environment for all camp participants.
 Guidelines COS will provide training for staff and volunteers on behavior management and discipline for campers either through the mandatory online webinars, this Volunteer Handbook, and/or Orientation.
 When possible and appropriate, campers will be involved in creating a list of rules and expectations for their behavior and how others should be treated.
 Staff and volunteers will be trained in guiding group behavior and how to establish positive norms.
 General techniques that can be employed include, but are not limited to, redirecting and teaching in an age appropriate way why the behavior is not acceptable.
-Inappropriate techniques are noted below and are not to be used Use of Restrictive Measures: COS supports the goal of working towards systems and settings in which positive intervention strategies replace the need for restrictive measures.
+Inappropriate techniques are noted below and are not to be used Corporal punishment Bullying - Teasing, belittling, and shaming campers Name calling, Public embarrassment.
+As part of the camper health history, the parent/guardian will note any behavioral challenges their camper may have such as Oppositional Defiant Disorder (ODD), Attention Deficit Hyperactivity Disorder (ADHD), Autism Spectrum Disorder (ASD), Obsessive Compulsive Disorder (OCD), etc. and how to identify escalating behavior, and provide any strategies that are known to promote or hinder positive behaviors.
+If the parent/legal guardian identifies on the health history that their child has an Individualized Education Plan (IEP) in school for behavior management, the Medical Director will work with the family to obtain a copy prior to the camp.
+The Medical Director or mental health specialist will ensure that the counselor team caring for that camper receives that information regarding behavior management prior to camper arrival.
+Use of Restrictive Measures: COS supports the goal of working towards systems and settings in which positive intervention strategies replace the need for restrictive measures.
 These guidelines are based on recommendations from the Wisconsin Department of Health Services (DHS).
 Restrictive Measures Guidelines and Standards (wisconsin.gov) It is important to recognize that there may be times when an individual is at risk of causing harm to themself or to others.
 In this situation only and when other deescalating measures have been unsuccessful, emergency safety interventions may be necessary.
 When required, emergency safety interventions should be used for the shortest time possible in the individual circumstance and should be carried out in a manner that does not cause undue physical or emotional discomfort, harm, or pain to the individual.
 There are risks associated with the use of emergency safety interventions, but certain interventions pose serious risk of injury and possibly death and should be avoided at all times.

 Prohibited practices or procedures include: 1.
 Any maneuver or technique that does not give adequate attention and care to the protection of the head, 2.
-Any maneuver or practice that places pressure or weight on the chest, lungs, sternum, diaphragm, back, or abdomen causing chest compression, 3.
-Any maneuver or practice that places pressure, weight, or leverage on the neck or throat, on any artery, or on the back of the child's head or neck, or that otherwise obstructs or restricts the circulation of blood or obstructs an airway (i.e. straddling or sitting on the torso), 4.
-Any type of choke hold, 5.
+Any maneuver or practice that places pressure or weight on the chest, lungs, sternum, diaphragm, back, or abdomen causing chest compression, Any maneuver or practice that places pressure, weight, or leverage on the neck or throat, on any artery, or on the back of the child's head or neck, or that otherwise obstructs or restricts the circulation of blood or obstructs an airway (i.e. straddling or sitting on the torso), Any type of choke hold, 5.
 Any technique that involves pushing on or into an individual's mouth, nose or eyes, or covering the face or body with anything including soft objects such as pillows, washcloths, blankets, bedding, etc. Emergency safety intervention should not be used for treatment, but rather as temporary, emergency measures only.